 - The vitamins, present in alfalfa sprouts, promote good vision and cell growth.

-- Sunflower sprouts: Sunflower sees have now gained visibility in the health world due to its essential fatty acids , vitamins and mineral content.
+Sunflower sees have now gained visibility in the health world due to its essential fatty acids, vitamins and mineral content.
 It is widely used as a snack by weight watchers.

-- Sunflower sprouts contain high amount of essential amino acids which promote muscle tissue repair.
+- Sunflower sprouts contain a high amount of essential amino acids which promote muscle tissue repair.

 - Sunflower sprouts are rich sources of B vitamins and vitamins D and E, minerals and phytonutrients, and folate which promote the health of pregnant women and their growing embryos.

-- Sunflower sprouts are packed with antioxidants that support heart health, promote cellular recovery, and bring down the rate of the aging process.
+- These are packed with antioxidants that support heart health, promote cellular recovery, and bring down the rate of the aging process.

 - Sunflower sprouts contain minerals, such as calcium, magnesium, phosphorus, potassium, iron, and copper which help the body to fight against a number of diseases.